4GeeksAcademy/python-lists-loops-programming-exercises/exercises/10.1-And_One_and_a_Two_and_a_Three/README.md

 # `10.1` And one and two and three

 Dictionaries (or "dict" in Python) are a way of storing elements just like you would in a Python list, but instead of accessing elements using its index, you assign a fixed key to it and access the element using the key.
-What you now deal with is a `key: value` pair, which is sometimes a more appropriate data structure for solving different problems than a simple list.
+What you now deal with is a `key-value` pair, which is sometimes a more appropriate data structure for solving different problems than a simple list.

 ## 📝 Instructions: